 He has written numerous food-related articles for the Financial Times, Conde Nast Traveller, Delicious magazine and many more, and has appeared regularly on British television, including Market Kitchen, Saturday Kitchen and Nigel Slater and Jamie Oliver's series for Channel 4.
 For the Discovery Channel, he filmed a show in 2005 on the food of China's Guangdong Region for the Planet Food series, as well as a programme on Serendipity in 1999.
 For the American Food Network's series My Country, My Kitchen, Peter travelled back to New Zealand to introduce its culinary diversity to an American audience.
 He has appeared as a guest judge on MasterChef New Zealand, and also fronted an hour-long special for Television New Zealand, Peter Gordon's Pacific Harvest, which looked at New Zealand's culinary evolution and development from Rarotonga in the Pacific to Stewart Island at the southernmost tip of New Zealand.

 Peter is widely recognised as an ardent promoter of the food industry in both New Zealand and the UK where he uses his culinary skills to raise money for numerous charities, as well as various culinary competitions that promote professional excellence amongst younger chefs and waiters.
 Peter's annual charity event for leukaemia in the UK, Who's Cooking Dinner?, has raised more than £6 million since the first event was held in 1999.

 Peter consults widely to other businesses, notably Air New Zealand, where has been consultant chef for their Business Premier class menus for 20+ years.
 2010 saw the launch in New Zealand of Peter's range of sauces, relishes and chutneys.
-He is a co-founder of London-based Crosstown Doughnuts and also has an interest in the award-winning Stolen Rum brand.
+He is a co-founder of London-based Crosstown Doughnuts.

 Please visit the Contact page to find out how to reach Peter